lenadroid/airflow-azure/article/Airflow-Steps.md

 When running data management workflows, we need to store Apache Airflow Directed Acyclic Graph (DAG) definitions somewhere.
 When running Apache Airflow locally, we can store them in a local filesystem directory and point to it through the configuration file.
 When running Airflow in a Docker container (either locally or in the cloud), we have several options.
 * Storing data pipeline DAGs directly within the container image.
 The downside of this approach is when there is a possibility and likelihood of frequent changes to DAGs.
 This would imply the necessity to rebuild the image each time your DAGs change.
 * Storing DAG definitions in a remote Git repository.
 When there are changes within DAG definitions, using [Git-Sync sidecar](https://github.com/kubernetes/git-sync) can automatically synchronize the repository with the volume in your container.
 * Storing DAGs in a shared remote location, such as remote filesystem.
 Same as with a remote Git repository, we can mount a remote filesystem to a volume in our container and mirror DAG changes automatically.
-Kubernetes supports a variery of [CSI drivers](https://kubernetes-csi.github.io/docs/drivers.html) for many remote filesystems, including Azure Files, AWS Elastic File System, or Google Cloud Filestore.
+Kubernetes supports a variety of [CSI drivers](https://kubernetes-csi.github.io/docs/drivers.html) for many remote filesystems, including Azure Files, AWS Elastic File System, or Google Cloud Filestore.
 This approach is great if you also want to store logs somewhere in a remote location.

 I am using [Azure Files](https://docs.microsoft.com/en-us/azure/storage/files/storage-how-to-create-file-share?WT.mc_id=airflow-blog-alehall) for storing DAG definitions.
 To create an Azure fileshare, execute the following commands: